CNES/demcompare/docs/source/index.rst

-..
-Demcompare documentation master file, created by sphinx-quickstart on Fri Apr  3 16:11:03 2020.
+.. demcompare documentation master file, created by sphinx-quickstart on Fri Apr  3 16:11:03 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.